5 Must Try Leh-Ladakh Food Places | Leh Local Food Guide

 #5 Bon Appetit; Changsha Road

 Who can say no to a bowl of creamy pasta, farm fresh pizza or cheesy lasagna?
 Bon Appetit serves some really great Italian fare such as these.
 And it’s no wonder then that the restaurant is a huge hit with international tourists.
 While every dish here is packed with flavour, the star attractions are the little drops of heaven called chocolate momos.
 These bite-size balls are stuffed with chocolate sauce, topped by chocolate and strawberry syrup for a sinfully good treat.
-This original recipe of Bon Appetit is truly a must-have.
+This original recipe of Bon Appetit is truly a must-have and one of the best in Leh-Ladakh food pubs.

 Besides the grills, the eatery specialises in gravies as well, which are served with rice.
 I would suggest skipping the rista and opting for the rogan josh, which is a party for your senses.
 They cook the meat incredibly well and the gravy is rich and smooth.
 It’s something that can’t be described and needs to be experienced.

-Think we have missed out on a place that deserves to be on this list?
+Think we have missed out on any Leh-Ladakh food joints that deserve to be on this list?
 Let us know the name in the comments section!

 Here’s a peek into TUTC style camping…